openebs/dynamic-localpv-provisioner/docs/tutorials/device/nodeaffinitylabels.md

 Device LocalPV uses the Kubernetes Node label(s) (For example: `kubernetes.io/hostname=<node-name>`) to uniquely identify a node.

 In some cases, this label (`hostname`) is not unique across all the nodes in the cluster.
-This was seen on clusters provisioned with [Bosh](https://bosh.io/docs/) across different fault domains.
+This was seen on clusters provisioned with the cloud provider [Bosh](https://bosh.io/docs/) across different fault domains.

 A unique Node label (or set of labels) may be used instead of the above mentioned Kubernetes default label to uniquely identify a node.
 This label(s) may be set by you, the administrator.
 This label(s) can be set when defining a StorageClass.
 One such sample StorageClass is given below...